MicBrain/Tic_Tac_Toe/README.md

    When considering only the state of the board, and after taking into account board symmetries (i.e. rotations and reflections), there are only 138 terminal board positions.
 Assuming that X makes the first move every time:
    1. 91 unique positions are won by (X)
+   2. 44 unique positions are won by (O)